coolguy6764/mdl/README.md

 `mdl -e URL`

 This option is useful when the music titles have the pattern "artist - title".
 In this case, the program will remove "artist" from the title, integrate it to the mp3 and place the file in the artist directory.

-## Contact
-To report a bug or a comment, you can join me at:
-- Mastodon: rafutek@mamot.fr
-- Mail: raphaelroy@tutanota.com